akhileshkrsingh1/Next_word_predictor/README.md

 ## FAQ Dataset

-The FAQ dataset covers the following topics about the Data Science Mentorship Program:
+The FAQ dataset covers the following topics about the course:
 - Course fee and payment details.
 - Course duration and syllabus.
 - Class schedules and live session information.